Beta-glucoside kinase

-Thus, the two substrates of this enzyme are ATP and cellobiose, whereas its two products are ADP and 6-phospho-beta-D-glucosyl-(1,4)-D-glucose.
+The enzyme first characterised from Aerobacter aerogenes converts cellobiose to its monophosphate, 6-phospho-β-D-glucosyl-(1,4)-D-glucose by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is ATP:cellobiose 6-phosphotransferase.
 This enzyme is also called beta-D-glucoside kinase (phosphorylating).